zhihuammu/ODE-book/chaps/00/chap00_B_biexpan.md

 ## Newton's general binomial expansion

 Instead of strictly using a whole number $n$ as the power in the binomial formula {eq}`eq:bi:exap`, we can loose the condition to introduce any real number $s$ as the power.
-Thus we get the generalised binomial coefficient
+First we replace the whole number $n$ with a real number $s$ to get the generalised binomial coefficient

 $$
 \begin{pmatrix} s \\ k \end{pmatrix}
 =\dfrac{s(s-1)(s-2)\cdots(s-k+1)}{k!},
 $$(eq:bi:coe:general)

-and the generalised bionomial expansion
+then we can get the generalised bionomial expansion

 $$
 \begin{aligned}